revilowaldow/BITC/Sessions/2025/02 09 - Session 39.md

 Made in Eastern City States during war between Yaoi and Chineria 75 years ago, wielded by [[Jiu-Len Whilspar]] Gifted by arcanists
+Jiu-Len fell in battle and the weapon claimed the warriors name Sentient weapon, attunement, alignment
+Attacks feel much easier
+Makes its own attacks